 Our Value Proposition

-“Having worked for nearly two decades in the world’s largest crisis management organization, I am an expert in designing disruptive security scenarios and facilitating simulation workshops”.
+“Having worked for nearly two decades in the world’s largest crisis management organization in the area of cyber security, I am an expert in designing disruptive cyber security scenarios and facilitating simulation workshops”.

 Who do we serve